gmike070/Logistic/README.md

 ## Problem Statements

-1.Which product categories contribute the most to sales, and how can the company focus marketing strategies accordingly?
+1. Which product categories contribute the most to sales, and how can the company focus marketing strategies accordingly?

-2.Does applying a coupon code significantly affect customer loyalty scores, and what does this mean for promotional strategies?
+2. Does applying a coupon code significantly affect customer loyalty scores, and what does this mean for promotional strategies?

-3.Which regions or cities show the highest return rates, and how can logistics or product quality be improved to minimize returns?
+3. Which regions or cities show the highest return rates, and how can logistics or product quality be improved to minimize returns?